nicolas-sitylb/docs/developer-guide/qwat_dev.rst

 Release process
 ---------------

-The release process for QWAT is the following :
+The release process for QWAT is the following:

 * Issues are triaged with milestones for next versions
 * The *release manager* decides when the next release will be made, in accordance with the community needs